philipboeken/PTTests/README.md

 ## Graphviz dependency

 We make use of graphviz to generate .pdf files from .dot files.
-To ensure this works correctly, make sure you [have graphviz installed](http://www.graphviz.org/download/), and have ``dot`` cli command working.
+To ensure this works correctly, make sure you [have graphviz installed](http://www.graphviz.org/download/), and have the cli command ``dot`` working.

 ## Python dependency

 By default, we don't invoke the CCIT test in the ``experiment_lcd_compare_tests`` method.
 If you wish to obtain results for this test, some steps have to be taken.
 We run the CCIT test using the [provided python package](https://github.com/rajatsen91/CCIT), and approach this python package in R using ``reticulate``.
-For this to work, it is required to have python3 installed, and have a binary located at ``/usr/local/bin/python3``.
+For this to work, it is required to have python3 installed, and have the cli command ``python`` working.
 To install the CCIT package, run ``pip install CCIT == 0.4`` or ``sudo -H pip install CCIT == 0.4``.

 Then uncomment from ``experiment_lcd_compare_tests``: